StevenTammen/bibledocs.org/content/subject-index.md

 study-title="Group Study - Ichthys' BB1 Theology - The Study of God"
 page-title="All Members of the Trinity Are Deity" header-title="Key point: God is *one* in essence, but that does *not* mean that only one person of the Trinity is deity"
 %}}

+#### Trinity > What it is not > Only one person with multiple modes or aspects {#trinity-what-it-is-not-only-one-person-with-multiple-modes-or-aspects}

+{{% subject-index-link
+content-type="Longer Topical"
+content-type-slugified="longer-topical-studies"
+link="/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/all-members-of-the-trinity-are-distinct-persons/#key-point-god-is-one-in-essence-but-that-does-not-mean-that-the-trinity-is-only-one-person-merely-displaying-three-modes-or-aspects-of-himself"
+study-title="Group Study - Ichthys' BB1 Theology - The Study of God"
+page-title="All Members of the Trinity Are Distinct Persons" header-title="Key point: God is *one* in essence, but that does *not* mean that the Trinity is only one person (merely displaying three modes or aspects of Himself)"
+%}}

 ## Truth {#truth}